Delta Science Fellowship 2017-19

 As a central hub of California’s water supply, transportation, and agricultural systems, the Sacramento-San Joaquin Delta is precariously positioned for change as a result of climate change, sea level rise, and its seismic activity.
+While there is an extensive body of scholarship about the Delta’s levees, the question remains of how the various perceptions of flood risk in the Delta align with the suite of potential adaptation measures.
 Research on how stakeholders perceive management planning and historical issues in the Delta levee system is critical to analyzing obstacles in the region.

 By identifying key drivers in resistance for reconciling expert opinion, stakeholder interests, and landowner priorities, this research will increase the understanding of how social values motivate the measures supported for adaptation to climate change.
-The fellow is especially interested to explore the viability of alternatives to the current levee system, such as consolidated islands (polders), expanded waterways, and setback levees.
+In particular, Rittelmeyer explored the viability of alternatives to the current levee system, such as consolidated islands (polders), expanded waterways, and setback levees.